inazaruk/abs-search-view/README.md

 abs-search-view
 ===============

 Backport of SearchView (with limited functionality).
+Requires ActionBarSherlock.